 - ease pain, itching, and irritation

 - potentially lower the risk of spreading HPV

 - get rid of warts that are hard to keep clean

-Over-the-counter wart removers won’t work on genital warts, and may cause more discomfort.
-Genital warts require a special type of topical treatment that can be prescribed by your doctor.
+Over-the-counter wart removers won’t work on genital warts and may cause more discomfort.
+Genital warts require a special type of topical treatment that your doctor can.
 Those creams include:

 But like all medication, podofilox does come with side effects, including:

 Imiquimod is a prescription cream that’s used to destroy external genital warts, as well as certain skin cancers.
 You should apply the ointment directly to the warts at least three days a week for about four months.